gobengo/streamhub-sdk/README.md

 # streamhub-sdk

-SDK to strea Content from Livefyre's StreamHub platform, create Views to render Streams and Content, and build amazing real-time social web applications.
+SDK to stream Content from Livefyre's StreamHub platform, create Views to render Streams and Content, and build amazing real-time social web applications.

 ## Getting Started